Displacement energy of Lagrangian 3-spheres: A deformed Floer complex

 \subsection{Weakly unobstructedness of local tori}

-In the last subsection we compactify $D_{r}T^{*}S^{3}$ to be an almost toric manifold such that our local tori become toric fibers.
-A direct consequence is that the local tori are weakly unobstructed by the structure theorem of holomorphic disks in a Gelfand-Tsetlin fibration.
-And Condition 1.1 is satisfied.
+In the last subsection we compactify $D_{r}T^{*}S^{3}$ to be the quadric hypersurface, which has a toric degeneration to a Fano variety admitting a small resolution, such that our local tori become toric fibers.
+A direct consequence is that the local tori are weakly unobstructed, see Theorem 10.1 \cite{NNU} and Theorem 1.2 \cite{NNU2}.
 However, for a general symplectic 6-manifold $X$ containing a Lagrangian sphere $S$, to show that local tori near $S$ are weakly unobstructed is not easy.
 For example, in the general toric case without assuming the Fano condition, the weakly unobstructedness \cite{FOOO1} is proved by using the $T^{n}$-action on moduli space of disks.
-Back to our case, we can first relax (3) in Condition 1.1 to allow $J$-holomorphic spheres with zero first Chern numbers, as indicated in Remark 3.6 \cite{Au}.
-Next we may use the following theorem from Charest-Woodward, see Chapter 7 and 8 in \cite{CW}.
+In this article we assume Condition \ref{condition} to make our local Lagrangian tori to be weakly unobstructed under an energy bound.
+Now we give some speculations about how to relax this condition.
+We can first allow $J$-holomorphic spheres with zero first Chern numbers, as indicated in Remark 3.6 \cite{Au}.
+Next we may use the notion of ``broken Floer theory'' by Charest-Woodward \cite{CW}.

+In \cite{CW} the weakly unobstructedness is shown for (local) toric fibers near a blow-up locus, a reverse flip and for the Clifford torus in a Darboux chart.
+For example, they have the following result.

-\begin{theorem} Let $(X^{2n}, E, \omega)$ be a rational symplectic manifold with an exceptional divisor $E$ of small volume.
+\begin{theorem}(Theorem 7.21 \cite{CW}) Let $(X^{2n}, E, \omega)$ be a rational symplectic manifold with an exceptional divisor $E$ of small volume.
 That is, $E\simeq\mathbb{C}P^{n-1}$ with normal bundle isomorphic to $\mathcal{O}(-1)$.
 Let $L$ be a local toric fiber near $E$.
 Then there exists suitable perturbation data such that the Fukaya algebra of $L$ is weakly unobstructed.
 Moreover, we have that

 hence for any $b\in H^{1}(L; \Lambda_{0})$ the Floer cohomology $HF(L, b)$ is well-defined. \end{theorem}